ewradcliffe/restaurant-booking-system/README.md

 NB - at present the time checker is one hour behind current time.

 #### Automated tests
+The below automated tests were set up and pass.
+Please enter python3 manage.py test in the command line to repeat them

 |  Programme         | Test | Pass |
 | :---------------- | :------: | ----: |